+1. Reporting Entity

-- 1. The Schedule of Expenditures of Federal Awards presents the activity of federal award programs expended by the Duluth Airport Authority.
-The Authority's reporting entity is defined in Note 1 to the basic financial statements. - 2.
-The expenditures on this schedule are on the accrual basis of accounting. - 3.
-During 2008, the Duluth Airport Authority did not pass any federal money to subrecipients.
+The Schedule of Expenditures of Federal Awards presents the activities of federal award programs expended by the Duluth Airport Authority.
+The Authority's reporting entity is defined in Note 1 to the financial statements.

+2. Basis of Presentation